NSHipster/articles/2014-07-14-nsoperation.md

 ## Quality of Service

-Quality of Service is a new concept in iOS 8 & Mac OS X 10.10 that creates consistent, high-level semantics for scheduling system resources.
+Quality of Service is a new concept in iOS 8 & OS X Yosemite that creates consistent, high-level semantics for scheduling system resources.
 APIs were introduced for both [XPC](https://developer.apple.com/library/mac/documentation/macosx/conceptual/bpsystemstartup/chapters/CreatingXPCServices.html) and `NSOperation` that use this abstraction.

 For `NSOperation`, the `threadPriority` property has been deprecated in favor of this new `qualityOfService` property.
 (And good riddance—`threadPriority` was too unwieldy to be anything but a liability to most developers.)

 Service levels establish the system-wide priority of an operation in terms of how much CPU, network, and disk resources are allocated.
 A higher quality of service means that more resources will be provided to perform an operation's work more quickly.

-> QoS appears to use the [XNU kernel task policy feature introduced in Mac OS X 10.9](http://www.opensource.apple.com/source/xnu/xnu-1456.1.26/osfmk/mach/task_policy.h) under the hood.
+> QoS appears to use the [XNU kernel task policy feature introduced in OS X Mavericks](http://www.opensource.apple.com/source/xnu/xnu-1456.1.26/osfmk/mach/task_policy.h) under the hood.

 The following enumerated values are used to denote the nature and urgency of an operation.
 Applications are encouraged to select the most appropriate value for operations in order to ensure a great user experience: